brehima5/EDA-PRACTICE/README.md

 This project explores air quality data from 6 important cities using **Exploratory Data Analysis (EDA)** techniques.
 It is designed as a hands-on practice exercise to develop data intuition, clean real-world datasets, explore relationships, and communicate findings effectively in Github.

-The dataset contains pollutant concentrations (e.g., CO, NO₂, SO₂, PM2.5,CO2) and corresponding AQI (Air Quality Index) values measured across time and locations(Dubai, Cairo, Brazilia, London, New York, Sydney).
+The dataset contains pollutant concentrations (e.g., CO, NO₂, SO₂, PM2.5,CO2) and corresponding AQI (Air Quality Index) values measured across time( hourly collected for year 2024 ) and locations(Dubai, Cairo, Brazilia, London, New York, Sydney).
 The focus is not on modeling but on understanding and extracting **valuable insights** from the data.

+*link source for the dataset: https://www.kaggle.com/datasets/youssefelebiary/air-quality-2024?resource=download

 ---